-Carl was one of the last people to be discharged from the RAF in 1997 due to his sexuality although having an exemplary service record, he was the first openly gay person to join Greater Manchester Fire and Rescue Service in 1998 and then went on to win Mr Gay UK 2001.
+Carl was one of the last people to be discharged from the RAF in 1997 due to his sexuality although having an exemplary service record.
+He joined Greater Manchester Fire and Rescue Service in 1998 and left 1999, then went on to win Mr Gay UK 2001.

 Amy has been working with technology teams for over a decade and currently heads up diversity & inclusion (D&I) for ThoughtWorks, a global software consultancy.
 A curious and adaptable leader, Amy advocates passionately for social justice and remains committed to amplifying those who often go unheard and underserved.
 She is part of BIMA’s D&I council, has been included on Northern Power Women’s 2019 Future List and has been a driving force behind ThoughtWorks LGBTQ+ journey, which has seen them climb 223 places to reach the Stonewall Top 100 this year.